 Assigning Users to Org Units

-To assign users to the org unit, go to the org unit and navigate to the Users tab, click on Add User and begin typing the user's name, once you have found the correct user click on their name to add them to the Users to Add field, you can add multiple users in one go.
+To assign users to the org unit, go to the org unit and navigate to the Users tab, click on Add User and begin typing the user's name, once you have found the correct user click on their name to add them to the Users to Add field, you can add multiple users at once.

 |Note: Only Org Units that have a parent can have users added to them, so top tier Org Units cannot be assigned users.|